Connolly Middle School Dress Code

 Dress Code Colors:

 Shirts: Solid white, solid blue, solid purple, solid yellow/gold, solid black, solid gray.
 No decorations/designs.
 No stripes or patterns.

-Bottoms: Solid khaki, solid navy, solid black, solid gray or solid blue denim.
+Bottoms: Solid khaki, solid navy, solid black, or solid blue denim.
 No decorations/designs.
 No stripes or patterns.

 Shirts shall be worn as follows: